Categorically Morita equivalent compact quantum groups: Invertible bimodule categories

 As $(H_U\otimes A)^{G_1}\otimes_B A\cong H_U\otimes A$ by Proposition~\ref{prop:imprim}, it is straightforward to check that $H_U\ni\xi\mapsto \xi\otimes1\in H_U\otimes A$ is the required isomorphism.

 In other words, we have proved that the spectral functor associated with the action of $G_1$ on $A$ gives an autoequivalence $E_A$ of $\Rep G_1=\bimodcatin{B}{G}$ such that $F_AE_A\cong E$.
 Now, in order to complete the proof of the theorem it would be enough to show that $E_A$ is isomorphic to the identity functor.
-It is indeed possible to do so, but let us instead give a more formal argument, as follows.
+It is indeed possible to do so, but let us instead finish the proof by giving a more formal argument, as follows.

 Suppose that $\tilde E\colon\bimodcatin{B}{G}\to\Hilb_f$ is a unitary fiber functor, and let~$\tilde G_1$ be the corresponding compact quantum group.
 Consider the bi-Hopf--Galois object $\tilde A$ corresponding to the pair of functors $\tilde E$ and $E$.
 In other words, $\tilde A$ is the Morita--Galois object defined by the category $\Rep G_1$, considered as a $(\Rep G_1)$-$(\Rep \tilde G_1)$-module category, and by the object $\un\in\Rep G_1$.
 Then by Proposition~\ref{prop:cotensor} below, the cotensor product $\tilde\A \boxvoid_{G_1} \A$ is the regular subalgebra of a $\tilde G_1$-$G$-Morita--Galois object~$C$, and~$C^{\tilde G_1}$ is canonically isomorphic to $A^{G_1}=B$.